 What is Emirates ID?

 An Emirates ID card is a vital document that every UAE resident must have.
-Issued after you get your resident visa approved and tied to your biometric data (fingerprint and eye scan), the Emirates ID remains valid for the same duration as your visa.
+Issued after you get your UAE residency visa approved and tied to your biometric data (fingerprints and a biometric photo), the Emirates ID remains valid for the same duration as your visa.

 What does it look like?